-James Bradley serves as the Chief Information Officer at Sam Houston State University.
-He is married and has two accomplished daughters and three wonderful grandchildren.
+James Bradley is in his fourth assignment as a Chief Information Officer as part of career dedicated to higher education.
+He is married and has two accomplished daughters and five wonderful grandchildren.

 He earned his Doctor of Jurisprudence from South Texas College of Law Houston and has been a member of the State Bar of Texas since 1998.
 Jim holds a Master of Business Administration with a concentration in Management Information Systems from the University of St. Thomas in Houston where he was a member of Delta Mu Delta honor society.
 He earned his Bachelor of Arts in History from the University of Houston.